starlight-go/starlight/README.md

 output = input + "world!"
 ```

-When run, this script will create a value in the map returned from Run with the
+When run, this script will create a value in the map returned with the
 key "output" and with the value "hello world!".

 ## Types